windwp/windline.nvim/README.md

 ```

-We offer an built-in animation color library for statusline.
+We offer a built-in animations and color library for statusline.
 I know it is not useful but why not :).

-It is not loaded if you don't use animation.
+It is not loaded if you don't use animations.

  ![Mutlifiletype](https://github.com/windwp/windline.nvim/wiki/screenshot/windline-notify.gif)